icplayer/icplayer/addons/Connection/documentation.md

 To configure which connections are allowed you have to:

- * Provide a list of items for left column in "First side" property.
+ * Provide a list of items for left column in "Left column (or top row)" property.
- * Provide a list of items for right column in "Second side" property.
+ * Provide a list of items for right column in "Right column (or bottom row)" property.
  * Each item should have an id which is unique across all elements in both columns.
  * A "connects to" defines a list of comma separated ids of items to which the current item can be connected to.
 If you provide multiple ids here and select the "single mode" option, only the last one will be used.
  * It is enough to define the "connects to" on one side only.